Q: Will there be more books?

 Q: Do you write full-time?

 A: No, I have a day job, and I currently like having one.
-I’m more of a hobbyist at the moment, because I like what I do, and I like helping people.
-If there comes a time that I can’t manage both, or my day job isn’t as satisfying as it used to be, then I’ll probably make the transition to going full time.
+I’m more of a hobbyist writer, because I like what I do in my regular job, and I like helping people.
+If there comes a time that I can’t manage both, or my day job isn’t as satisfying as it used to be, then I’ll probably make the transition to becoming a full time author.

 Q: What is your favorite dinosaur?